Current High School Students

 College ROTC Teaches You to Lead

-Army ROTC (Reserve Officers Training Corps) is one of the best leadership courses in the country and is part of your college curriculum.
+Army ROTC (Reserve Officers Training Corps) is one of the best leadership courses in the country can be part of your college curriculum.
 During classes, leadership labs, physical training and field training exercises, you will learn firsthand what it takes to lead others, motivate groups, and conduct missions as an Officer in the Army.
 Upon graduation from Army ROTC, you will commission as a Second Lieutenant and be commissioned into the Active Army, Army Reserve or Army National Guard and become a leader for life.

 Scholarships are highly competitive.
 Minimum eligibility requirements include: